tldr-devops/k0s-in-docker/README.md

 Single etcd node should be at least restarted with new parameters to become a cluster with two other nodes.

-### worker kubeproxy & coredns work only with network 'bridge'
+### worker kubeproxy & coredns work only with network 'bridge' or 'host'

 ```
     #deploy: